Fuel optimization in liner shipping is usually built around the voyage.

-Offshore operations are different.
 A vessel may spend the same day in transit, on standby, maneuvering near an asset, operating on DP, or supporting cargo operations.
+Much of the fuel may be consumed while the vessel is working, waiting, holding position, or powering auxiliary systems.

 A platform supply vessel, anchor handler, crew boat, construction vessel, or diving support vessel may shift between multiple operating modes during a single job.
+It may burn fuel while holding position, waiting on weather, supporting deck operations, operating on DP, or running auxiliary equipment.

 High fuel burn with low mileage may appear inefficient, even when the vessel is performing exactly as required.
-Station keeping, weather conditions, auxiliary equipment, cargo operations, and client-directed activities can all significantly impact consumption.

 Without visibility into operating conditions, it becomes difficult to determine whether fuel use reflects inefficiency or operational necessity.

-If operators do not understand what is driving fuel burn, they may misjudge vessel performance, forecast demand incorrectly, or challenge consumption that was actually required by the operation.
+If operators do not understand what is driving fuel burn, they may misjudge vessel performance, forecast demand incorrectly, or challenge consumption that was required by the operation.

 Offshore work also creates more frequent fuel-accountability events.

-Bunkering, tank changes, inter-vessel transfers, offshore refueling, standby periods, and job-specific operating modes all affect the fuel record.
+Bunkering, tank changes, transfers, offshore refueling, standby periods, and job-specific operating modes all affect the fuel record.

 If those events are not measured clearly, fuel reviews become harder than they need to be.